In my twenties, I thought I had this love thing understood.

-However, three years ago, after divorce, I started dating for the first time in 25 years and got I had misunderstood.
+However, three years ago, after divorce, I started dating for the first time in 25 years and got that I had misunderstood.

 Then, two years ago after an intense personal learning period brought on by the dating, I again thought I had this meet-the-love-of-my-life thing worked out.
 I’d done my work, I thought.